tidyverse/tidyups/001-tidyup-process.md

 informal.
 This has made it easy for us to rapidly make changes but comes with some substantial downsides:

--   There’s no standard way to invite community contribution.
-This means that we miss out on useful feedback from the community and can generate ill-will when changes feel like they’ve been imposed with no way to opt-out.
+-   There’s no standard way to invite feedback from the community.
+This means that we miss out on useful feedback from the community and makes it harder for folks outside the tidyverse team to feel like they can influence development.

 -   It’s easy to lose track of alternatives proposed and discarded early in the process.
 This can lead to substantial repeated work if we